armkeh/principles-of-programming-languages/README.md

 ## September

+  - September 25
+    Live coding notes for today, on programming trees in Prolog, have been uploaded.

   - September 24
     A new “Prolog tidbits” document has been uploaded and can be found under the Prolog section/tab on this site.